greg-seedcloud/serverless-api-example/README.md

-# PriceApiNodeJs
+# Serverless API Example

-A basic Price API template for building simple Lambda functions in NodeJs using the Serverless Framework.
+A very basic Price API template for building simple Lambda functions in NodeJs using the Serverless Framework.

 ## Setup and Installation